MearlyAMortal/SecCam/README.md

 # SecCam
-## A modular day/night security camera system using radar-based motion detection (ESP32), UART communication with a Raspberry Pi, and a machine-vision (YOLO) human detection pipeline that generates animated GIF alerts and sends them to Telegram.
+## A versitile day/night security camera system using radar-based motion detection, UART/GPIO communication with a Raspberry Pi, and a machine-vision human detection pipeline that generates animated GIF alerts and sends them to Telegram.

 # Examples w/ telegram captions
 ### Left (day): "2 Humans spotted at 2025-11-28 16:25:52"